 Reporting and Owner Interactions (Growth Plan)

-Understandably, owners want to know how their properties are performing, how many maintenance requests are coming in, what types of maintenance requests are coming in, revenue reports, etc.
+Understandably, owners want to know how their properties are performing, how many maintenance requests are coming in, what types of requests are coming in, revenue reports, etc.

-With TenantCloud, a property manager can very easily share all of this with the owners.
+With TenantCloud, a property manager can easily share this with the owners.
 All they have to do is pull up the mobile app or log in to their portal online and share whatever information is being requested (because when a PM uses TenantCloud to keep track of all these items, these reports will log all the numbers automatically).
 Everything from: